Teddy Sinclair: 1986–2010: Early life and career beginnings

-2010–2014: Perfectionist, Trouble, and marriage
+2010–2014: Perfectionist and Trouble

 Natalia Kills at the Neidklub in Hamburg in 2010.

-Sinclair adopted the stage name Natalia Kills from the interjection "you killed it!", after her record company advised her that her legal name, "Natalia Cappuccini", was "indescribable."
+Sinclair adopted the stage name Natalia Kills from the interjection "you killed it!", after her record company advised her that her legal name, Natalia Cappuccini, was "indescribable."
 Kills released her debut album Perfectionist in Germany in April 2011 following the release of her first single, "Mirrors", which hit the German Top 10.
 The album was described as a concept album by Sinclair, claiming that everybody is a perfectionist.
 The album was accompanied by four singles, "Mirrors", "Wonderland", "Free" and "Kill My Boyfriend".
 Through 2010 and 2011 Sinclair opened for Kelis, Robyn, Kesha, Katy Perry and the Black Eyed Peas over various tours.
 Sinclair was featured in LMFAO's single, "Champagne Showers," and in Junior Caldera's single "Lights Out (Go Crazy)".

-On 14 September 2012 Sinclair unveiled the video for "Controversy" to start promotion of her second studio album, Trouble.
+On 14 September 2012, Sinclair unveiled the video for "Controversy" to start promotion of her second studio album, Trouble.
 The album was centered on her troubled childhood.
 Sinclair attended an after-party for the 2013 MTV Video Music Awards, held on 25 August 2013 in Brooklyn, New York City, where she performed various songs from Trouble.
 Two days later, "Outta Time" was released as the album's second promotional recording free of charge in a Polydor Records newsletter, coinciding with the US release of Trouble.
 Trouble was officially released on 3 September 2013 as a digital download in the United States and Canada.